coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/ns-cloner-site-copier/readme.txt

 2. Cloning in progress.

 == Changelog ==

+= 4.2.1 - 2022.09.19 =
+* Fix inaccurate memory limit warning
+* Fix default cloning mode selection
+* Remove unnecessary vendor files

+= 4.2.0 - 2022.08.25 =
+* Improve cache flushing logic
+* Improve internal coding standards
+* Fix handling for undefined classes in serialized values

+= 4.1.9.3 - 2022.01.06 =
+* Optimize with reduction of unnecessary all hook when not cloning

+= 4.1.9.2 - 2022.01.03 =
+* Fix compatibility issue with WP Simple Pay

+= 4.1.9.1 - 2021.12.23 =
+* Optimize performance by preventing initialization for non-admin requests
+* Fix unnecessary object cache flushes and add filter to disable entirely

+= 4.1.8 - 2021.09.30 =
+* Optimize WP site list for networks with large numbers of sites
+* Add proactive resolution attempts for duplicate option keys during cloning
+* Fix misc. other plugin compatibility issues

+= 4.1.7 - 2021.09.02 =
+* Apply styling tweaks to admin interface
+* Fix bug with networks where the root/main blog ID is not equal to 1
+* Fix bug with "Delete All Plugin Data" reset button not working fully
+* Fix compatibility issue with Collisimo Shipping Methods plugin

 = 4.1.6 - 2021.05.31 =
 * Update composer dependencies for PHP 8 compatibility